Courage Classic FAQs

 Q. What if I have a problem with my bike during the ride?

-The amazing mechanics from Old Town Bicycles are available for assistance throughout the ride.
+The amazing mechanics from local bike shops are available for assistance throughout the ride.
 At the end of each day, the mechanics will be located at the campsites.
 If you need mechanical assistance, please bring your bike to the mechanics tent.

 Q. How do I get back to my car after the ride?

-If you paid the $10 fee and have indicated within your online registration page and that you will need a bus ride from Skykomish to Snoqualmie Ridge you will have a space reserved for you.
-Your bike will be loaded onto a truck and riders will board plush motor coaches in Skykomish and enjoy a 75 minute ride back to your vehicles at Snoqualmie Ridge.
+If you paid the $25 fee and have indicated within your online registration page and that you will need a bus ride from Skykomish to Snoqualmie you will have a space reserved for you.
+Your bike will be loaded onto a truck and riders will board plush motor coaches in Skykomish and enjoy a 75 minute ride back to your vehicles in Snoqualmie at Mt.
+Si High School.
 Once on board, enjoy the camaraderie of fellow riders or get some well deserved rest.
-Back in Snoqualmie Ridge, you will be reunited with your bike.
+Back at the Snoqualmie starting line, you will be reunited with your bike.

 Q. How do I get from my hotel to Suncadia on Saturday evening?